 Childhood Lead Poisoning

-FL Department of Health Disease Control Division
+FL Dept of Health in Pinellas - Disease Control Division

 If symptoms are present, they include: feeling weak or tired, stomach pains, headache, and pain in the hands, feet, muscles, or joints (such as knees or elbows).
 Lead poisoning can cause speech and language problems and developmental delays (a child who does not develop as quickly as others).
 Children with lead poisoning often get in trouble at school or at home and have trouble controlling their emotions and actions.
 Extremely high blood lead levels can lead to death.